alfahrelrifananda/alfahrelrifananda/README.md

 ### 💻 My Toolkit

 <ol>
-  <li>🌱 I have a solid foundation in basic web development with HTML, CSS, and JavaScript.</li>
+  <li>🌱 I have a solid foundation in basic web development with HTML, CSS, PHP and JavaScript/TypeScript.</li>
-  <li>💻 I'm experienced with frameworks and technologies like React, Laravel, PHP, and Flutter.</li>
+  <li>💻 I'm experienced with frameworks and technologies like React, Laravel, Wordpress, and Flutter.</li>
   <li>📱 I also have experience in native mobile development using Java for Android.</li>
   <li>🚀 I'm currently learning C# to expand my skills.</li>
   <li>🐧 As a GNU/Linux enthusiast, I'm passionate about free software and open-source principles.</li>